 However, the glass falls short in the sustainability department.
 Although it is 100% recyclable, currently, only 40% is recycled.
-Because the sand that is used to make glass is taken from riverbeds and seabeds (faster than the Earth can replenish it), it creates disruptions in the ecosystem.
+Because the sand used to make glass is taken from riverbeds and seabeds (faster than the Earth can replenish it), it disrupts the ecosystem.
 It leaves nearby communities open to flooding and erosion.

 So what are truly the most sustainable materials?

-On the other hand, shiny stainless steel, believe it or not, takes the crown when it comes to sustainability.
-It has become one of the best alternatives to plastic containers, and for a good reason: it's 100% recyclable, it's mostly made of scrap metal (up to 70% of stainless steel comes from recycled material), and contains no harmful chemicals.
+On the other hand, shiny stainless steel, believe it or not, takes the crown regarding sustainability.
+It has become one of the best alternatives to plastic containers, and for a good reason: it's 100% recyclable, mostly made of scrap metal (up to 70% of stainless steel comes from recycled material), and contains no harmful chemicals.

-Plus, the name itself indicates that containers made of this material will not stain, rust, or degrade.
-They are perfect for high or very low temperatures and don't weigh as much as glass containers do.
-They're a safe bet if you want to buy new eco-friendly food containers!
+The name indicates that this material's containers will not stain, rust, or degrade.
+They are perfect for high or very low temperatures and weigh less than glass containers.
+They're a safe bet if you want to buy the safest food storage containers.

-If you want to know more alternatives, other great green containers come from the brand Black + Blum, which are made of stainless steel with bamboo lids.
-This mixes the best of both worlds, the nature of bamboo and the strength of stainless steel.
+If you want more alternatives, other great green containers come from Black + Blum, made of stainless steel with bamboo lids.
+This mixes the best of both worlds: bamboo's nature and stainless steel's strength.

-When trying to figure out what to do with your old Tupperware, think twice before just tossing it in the trash!
+When figuring out what to do with your old Tupperware, think twice before tossing it in the trash!

 There's no rule of thumb about when it's time to discard your old Tupperware, but when the time comes, it's better to give that old plastic container a second chance than to throw it away.

-Believe me, there is nothing more satisfying than knowing that you are helping our Mother Earth to heal while allowing your creativity to flow with DIY projects that bring life to your home.
-If you happen to know any other ways to upcycle old Tupperware, share them with us in the comments section below!
+Believe me, there is nothing more satisfying than knowing that you are helping Mother Earth to heal while allowing your creativity to flow with DIY projects that bring life to your home.
+If you know any other ways to upcycle old Tupperware, share them with us in the comments below!